skeletonkey/mypizza/content/posts/2023/2023-07-23-github-issues.md

 ### The Project Should Interest You

-Let’s be honest; you are less likely to finish a GitHub Issue if you’re not interested in the work.
+Let's be honest; you are less likely to finish a GitHub Issue if you're not interested in the work.
 Sometimes, you need to push through the suck to grow and learn; working on a subject that you believe in helps.

 ### There Should Be Insturction To Help You Start

-Once you have a narrowed list of interesting projects, an excellent place to start is with each project’s README.md file.
+Once you have a narrowed list of interesting projects, an excellent place to start is with each project's README.md file.
 Take the time to read any files ending in .md, as those files will have more information about different aspects of the project.
 CONTRIBUTING.md is the usual location for opportunities to contribute.

-If you find a project that holds your attention but has no “development” documentation, then you’ve found your first commit.
-Take a first stab at the documentation and ask the project’s owner for clarification or help if you get stuck.
+If you find a project that holds your attention but has no "development" documentation, then you've found your first commit.
+Take a first stab at the documentation and ask the project's owner for clarification or help if you get stuck.
 This interaction can help you determine if this is worth your time and effort.
 If not, keep looking.

 ### GitHub Issues Should Be Clearly Defined